claesto/home-assistant/README.md

 This repository serves as a hub for sharing, improving, and evolving my smart home setup while inspiring others to create their own personalized automation systems.

 Don't forget to :star: if this configuration helped you or [buy me a coffee](https://paypal.me/tomclaessens).

+## Structure
+To maintain an organized and manageable configuration, I have chosen to use [Home Assistant's Packages](https://www.home-assistant.io/docs/configuration/packages/) functionality.
+This approach enables me to keep all related code consolidated in one place.

+_Some information is stored in `secrets.yml`, which is not uploaded for obvious reasons._

+## Architecture

+### Core system
+- Raspberry Pi 4 (4GB)
+- Backups to Synology NAS
+- MariaDB as database (on Synology NAS)

+### Smart home integration
+- HUE bridge for several lights & Zigbee power plugs
+- Niko home control for non-HUE lights
+- Shelly for power monitoring
+- Sonos / Marantz integrations to control audio
+- HomeKit bridge for use within the iOS ecosystem

 ## License